-In cases where you lack the audience to engage with your post then you should go the quick route which the use of paid advertising on these above-mentioned platforms.
+In cases where you lack the audience to engage with your post, you should go the quick route by using paid advertising on these platforms mentioned above.

 2. Landing page.

-A landing page is usually designed in form of a website, most times with a unique URL attached to it.
-It should contain the most important information and key benefits of using your product or service.
+A landing page is usually designed in the form of a website, most times with a unique URL attached to it.
+It should contain the essential information and key benefits of using your product or service.

 There should be a clear call to action for people who become interested and want to learn more.
-Don’t also forget a landing page should be designed to make contacts of prospective customers in form of emails, phone number and many more.
+Don’t also forget a landing page should be designed to make contacts with prospective customers in emails, phone numbers and many more.

 3. Sign Up form.

 A signup form can also help you create awareness when building a sales funnel.
-There are various ways to make use of a signup form, most of which includes; embedded, popups, or lightboxes.
+There are various ways to use a signup form, including embedded, popups, or lightboxes.

-To make a signup form attractive you should make sure to add amazing offers when to entice your audience to drop their details for follow up.
-People can express their interest in your offer by signing up for your email communication.
+To make a signup form attractive, you should add amazing offers to entice your audience to drop their details for follow-up.
+People can express their interest in your request by signing up for your email communication.

 4. Google Ads.

 Google ads are a form of search engine marketing that allows you to reach a targeted audience globally.
 Ads are shown via the Google search engine, YouTube, Gmail and Google partner websites.
-All you need is to identify the terms your target audience would be likely to type in when searching on Google and show them your offer.
+First, you need to identify the terms your target audience would be likely to type when searching on Google and show them your offer.

-To maximize the benefit attached to Google ads you should learn how to do keyword research and understand search engine optimization.
+To maximise the benefit attached to Google ads, you should learn how to do keyword research and understand search engine optimisation.

 5. Influence Marketing.

 Influence marketing is another potent way to create awareness about your good or service.
-All you need do is connect with an influencer in your business niche and reach out to him/her to promote your goods or service.
+All you need do is connect with an influencer in your business niche and reach out to them to promote your interests or service.

-Note that any influencer that you are to make use of must have a huge following and a very active engagement.
-You can also make use of influence marketing platforms online to create an target your campaign.
+Note that any influencer you use must have a huge following and a very active engagement.
+You can also use influence marketing platforms online to create and target your campaign.

-Blogging is an avenue for brand awareness that allows you to leverage the power of content marketing to promote your website via search engine optimization.
+Blogging is an avenue for brand awareness that allows you to leverage the power of content marketing to promote your website via search engine optimisation.

 All you need to start blogging as an avenue to create awareness is a blog.
-A blog is a kind of website that is designed to handle dynamic data inform of contents(Images, Videos and Texts) all combined, and written by the administrator of that particular website.
+A blog is a kind of website designed to handle dynamic data inform of contents(Images, Videos and Texts) combined and written by the administrator of that particular website.

-I wrote a comprehensive to help you start your blog, click the link below to get started.
+I wrote a comprehensive to help you start your blog; click the link below.

-This is the time to swoop in with incredible content that helps them, make sure your contents feed them with enough data and facts to make informed decisions.
+This is the time to swoop in with great content that helps them; make sure your content feeds them enough data and facts to make informed decisions.

 The goal here is to establish your expertise, help the consumer make an informed decision, and offer to help them in any way you can.

 At this stage, the prospect is actively looking for solutions to their problems and ways to achieve their goals.
-The tools people typically used at this stage are:
+The tools people typically use at this stage are:

 1. Facebook Messenger Bot.